Davis County Utah

 There are only a few crimes in Utah that carry mandatory sentences.
 In most cases, a judge has the discretion to suspend a sentence and place a person on probation.

-A successful defense strategy based on your goals.
+A good defense strategy helps you achieve your goals.

 First-time offenders are most often given the opportunity of probation.
 Even individuals with moderately severe criminal records frequently receive a suspended sentence with probation.
 Most courts will not impose the maximum without suspending a portion except in the most serious cases or when dealing with individuals who have extensive and severe criminal histories.